aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/tables/add/_index.md

 weight: 30
 ---

-This REST API allows you to add a table to a document, and returns added table's data in XML/JSON format.
+This REST API adds a `Table` to a document.

 The important API parameters are:

 |Parameter Name|Type|Description|
 | :- | :- | :- |